dumarchie/raku-binaryheap/README.md

 Role `BinaryHeap` stores values in an implicit binary tree that satisfies the **heap property**: the value of a node never `precedes` the value of its parent node.

 Infix `precedes` defines a priority relation, such that the root of the tree, known as the [top](#method_top) of the heap, has a priority higher than or equal to all other nodes of the tree.
-The default relation defines a *min heap*, i.e. the top value compares `Less` than or `Same` as every other value on the heap.
+The default relation defines a *min-heap*, i.e. the top value compares `Less` than or `Same` as every other value on the heap.

 Module `BinaryHeap` provides two classes that mix in the role:

   * `class BinaryHeap::MaxHeap does BinaryHeap[* cmp * == More]`

-    In a *max-heap*, a child node never compares [More](More) than its parent node.
+    In a *max-heap*, a child node never compares `More` than its parent node.

   * `class BinaryHeap::MinHeap does BinaryHeap[* cmp * == Less]`

-    In a *min-heap*, a child node never compares [Less](Less) than its parent node.
+    In a *min-heap*, a child node never compares `Less` than its parent node.

-These classes are parameterizable with a custom comparison routine.
-For example, this max-heap compares objects by their `.key`:
+These classes are parameterizable with a custom three-way comparison operation.
+For example, this *max-heap* compares objects by their `.key`:

     my BinaryHeap::MaxHeap[*.key cmp *.key] $heap;